Zylann/haxe_heaps_experiments/README.md

 #### Value types

 Haxe seems to only have classes for structured data, which are heap-allocated.
-And like in Java or Javascript, that means all abstraction we can usually build with value-type vector math trigger allocations and garbage collection (in particular code running every frame, mesh generation...).
+That means all abstraction we can usually build with value-types such as vector math triggers allocations and garbage collection (in particular code running every frame, mesh generation...).
-Will need to investigate how people deal with this.
+Some ideas:
+- "Flatten" fields within objects they are used in
+- "Flatten" fields if used in arrays, for example a large array of 3D points could be an array of `Float` which has better chances of being packed (or use dedicated containers when available?)
+- Use `inline` so the compiler gets a chance to elide temporary objects if they don't escape function scope?